-Accompanying this proposal is security (check one only) in amount equal to at least ten percent (10%) of the total amount of the bid:
+thousand dollars (\$25,000):

 Bid Bond (); Certified Check (); Cashier's Check (); Cash (\$)

 Bidder has and acknowledges the following addenda:

 The names of all persons interested in the foregoing proposal as principals are as follows:

-IMPORTANT NOTICE: If bidder or other interested person is a corporation, state legal name of corporation, also names of the president, secretary, treasurer and manager thereof; if a copartnership, state true name of firm, also names of all individual co-partners composing firm; if bidder or other interested person is an individual, state first and last name in full.
+IMPORTANT NOTICE: If bidder or other interested person is a corporation, state legal name of corporation, also names of the president, secretary, treasurer and manager thereof; if a copartnership, state true name of firm, also names of all individual co-partners composing firm; is bidder or other interested person is an individual, state first and last name in full.

 FIRM NAME

 Licensed in accordance with an act providing for the registration of Contractors,

 Class License No Expires

 DIR Registration Number

 Signature of Bidder Dated

 NOTE : If bidder is a corporation, the legal name of the corporation shall be set forth above together with the signature of the officer or officers authorized to sign contracts on behalf of the corporation; if bidder is a co-partnership, the true name of the firm shall be set forth above together with the signature of the partner or partners authorized to sign contracts on behalf of the co-partnership; and if bidder is an individual, his signature shall be placed above.
-If signature is by an agent, other than an officer of a corporation or a member of a partnership, a Power of Attorney must be on file with the Owner prior to opening bids or submitted with the bid; otherwise, the bid will be disregarded as irregular and unauthorized.
+It signature is by an agent, other than an officer of a corporation or a member of a partnership, a Power of Attorney must be on file with the Owner prior to opening bids or submitted with the bid; otherwise, the bid will be disregarded as irregular and unauthorized.

 BUSINESS ADDRESS: Zip Code

+MAILING ADDRESS:

-MAILING ADDRESS: Zip Code
+Zip Code

 BUSINESS PHONE: ()FAX NUMBER: ()

 EMAIL ADDRESS